 Kona town is chock-full of eclectic shops and art galleries.
 A haven for artists and craftspeople, one could spend hours just taking in the unique and creative artworks and handicrafts throughout the town.
 Take a stroll down Ali‘i Drive; you’re bound to see plenty of unusual displays that will stop you in your tracks.

 The Kona area offers miles of excellent hiking trails through a host of environments and ecosystems.
-Some of the best coastal hiking near Kona town is at Kekaha Kai State Recreation area, which features an 8.5-mile loop trail that encompaases four spectacular beaches, two inland ponds, wetlands, and a cindercone.
+Some of the best coastal hiking near Kona town is at Kekaha Kai State Recreation area, which features an 8.5-mile loop trail that encompasses four spectacular beaches, two inland ponds, wetlands, and a cinder cone.
 Other excellent hikes within twenty miles of Kona are at Pu‘u Wa‘awa‘a State Park and Kealakekua Bay.